binnih/dns-script/README.md

 ### Propagation check (`--propagation`)
 Queries 6 public resolvers + authoritative NS in parallel, compares answers to consensus.
 Mismatches highlighted in red.
 Defaults to A/AAAA/MX/NS; use `-r` to specify types.

+### DNSSEC validation (`--dnssec`)
+Checks for DS record at parent zone, DNSKEY records (KSK/ZSK count), RRSIG coverage, and queries Google's validating resolver for the AD (Authenticated Data) flag to confirm the full chain of trust.

+### Reverse DNS consistency (`--rdns`)
+For each A record IP: looks up the PTR record, forward-confirms the PTR hostname resolves back to the same IP, and checks whether the PTR matches the queried domain.
+Mismatches are a common cause of mail rejection.

+### IPv6 readiness (`--ipv6`)
+Checks for AAAA records on the domain, AAAA records on each MX host, and PTR records for all IPv6 addresses.

+### Bulk summary table (`--summary`)
+After processing all domains, prints a compact one-line-per-domain table showing: A record, SSL days remaining, HTTP status, DMARC policy, RBL status, and CDN/hosting provider.
+Colour-coded for quick scanning.
+Most useful with `-f domains.txt`.

 ---